bxparks/clocks/WorldClockLcd/README.md

 This is a clock application designed for a small box that uses a Nokia 5110 style PCD8544 LCD display.
 It supports 4 timezones using the AceTime library.
-It was derived from the OledClock application, so it also contains code to support a similar hardware using an SSD1306 OLED display on I2C.
+It was derived from the OneZoneClock application, so it also contains code to support a similar hardware using an SSD1306 OLED display on I2C.
 The important feature that distinguishes this app from the older [WorldClock](../WorldClock) app is that this supports only a single LCD (or OLED) display, while the WorldClock app assumes 3 OLED displays (using SPI).

 The hardware: